 While you may find that this discussion does not start with a conventional home improvement loan, allow us to explain why.
 Because a good portion of home repairs and fixes need to be done quickly, such as in the case of a busted pipe or a hole in the roof, you’ll need a budget for it as soon as possible.
 Whether you are applying the fix yourself or are calling in the pros, consumer credit is a good option for the very reason that you may already have one.

 With consumer credit, such as with credit cards, you can get the parts or service that you need immediately.
-Ideally, consumer credit should only be used for emergency home repairs where the costs of the needed materials and/or services are relatively lower than the price needed for a major home remodeling project.
-On the flip side, it is impractical to use consumer credit to fund a major home remodeling project as the cost of the credit can shoot up way more than it would with a home improvement loan.
+Ideally, consumer credit should only be used for emergency home repairs where the costs of the needed materials and/or services are relatively lower than the price required for a significant home remodeling project.
+On the flip side, it is impractical to use consumer credit to fund a substantial home remodeling project as the cost of the credit can shoot up way more than it would with a home improvement loan.

 2. Personal Line of Credit